- One-on-One Coaching

 Join us for this incredible, multi-day, virtual event!

-The largest professional women’s conference in New Jersey is now virtual!
-We’re thrilled because it means even more of you can take part.
-This forum brings the business community together to get inspired and empowered, to form an agenda that will increase gender diversity in corporate leadership, and to build successful businesses.
+Join us as we kick off our event with an incredible evening of networking.
+Then take part in the largest professional women’sconference in New Jersey!
+This forum brings large corporations, entrepreneurs, not-for-profits and students together to get inspired andempowered, to form an agenda that will increase diversity in corporate leadership, and to build successful businesses.

 • 8 Breakout Sessions